 Stack and connect massive foam blocks and shapes.
 Crawl through a kaleidoscope, assemble a track on the gravity wall, or scale the back of a life-sized model fin whale.

 Experience small-scale versions of the geologic forces that have shaped the Bay Area.
-Ride an earthquake simulator, set erosion in motion at our hands-on erosion tables, and check out the Bay with powerful telescopes.
+Control the water flow from the simulated Sierra Nevada, set erosion in motion at our hands-on erosion tables, and check out the Bay with powerful telescopes.

 Enjoy math games from all over the world.
 Try a hexagonal board game from Denmark, a 4,000-year-old Chinese number puzzle, a pattern game from the Congo, and more.